janosgyerik/code-reviews-in-practice/README.md

 - Following the suggestions, you improve the changeset and push the new commits for another round of review.

-- The review + corrections cycle repeats until the reviewer is satisfied, and accepts the changeset into mainline.
+- The review + corrections cycle is repeated until the reviewer is satisfied, and accepts the changeset by merging it into mainline.

 Some crucial points: